 1/2 cup (50 grams) coarsely chopped pecans, for topping cake

-Heat the oven to 350º F. Grease two 9-inch round cake pans and line the bottom with parchment paper then grease the top of the paper.
-Or, grease and flour the bottom and sides of both pans.
+Position a rack in the middle of the oven.
+Grease two 9-inch round cake pans, line the bottom with parchment paper and then grease the top.
+Or grease and flour the bottom and sides of both pans.

-When the cake layers are completely cool, frost the top of one cake layer, place the other cake layer on top.
-Decoratively swirl the top of the cake with remaining frosting, leaving the sides unfrosted.
-Scatter nuts on top.
+When the cake layers are completely cool, frost the top of one cake layer, and place the second cake layer on top.